 Year Amount

-2022 \$ 6,593

-2023 509,744
+2023 \$ 9,744

 2024 14,467

-2025 46,584
+2025 14,584

-2026 47,022
+2026 14,702

+2027 14,819

-2027 and later years 5,235,204
+2028 and later years 1,631,684

-\$ 5,859,614
+\$ 1,700,000

-NOTE 7 - PROPERTY MANAGEMENT FEE
+NOTE 8 - PROPERTY MANAGEMENT FEE

-During 2019, The Pacific LLC entered into a management agreement with Quantum Residential LLC (Quantum) for a management fee of 7.50% of all rents, laundry, vending and other residential income collected.
-For 2021 and 2020, the property management fees totaled \$17,925 and \$15,118, respectively.
+During 2019, The Pacific LLC entered into a management agreement with Quantum Residential LLC (Quantum) for a management fee of 7.5% of all rents, laundry, vending and other residential income collected.
+Effective February 1, 2022, The Pacific LLC switched the property management company to VHA for a management fee of 6% of the gross collections as defined in the property management agreement.
+During 2022 and 2021, the property management fees were charged and paid \$12,380 and \$17,925, respectively.

-NOTE 8 - HOUSING PROJECTS RESERVE
+NOTE 9 - HOUSING PROJECTS RESERVE

 During 2020, the Organization funded a separate housing projects reserve account with the funding from Clark County and PeaceHealth for the development of The Pacific Apartments.
-As of December 31, 2021 and 2020, the account totaled \$196,746 and \$186,992, respectively.
+As of December 31, 2022 and 2021, the account totaled \$241,346 and \$196,746, respectively.

-NOTE 9 - LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS
+NOTE 10 - LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS

-The following reflects the Organization's financial assets as of December 31, 2021 and 2020, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the consolidated statements of financial position date.
+The following reflects the Organization's financial assets as of December 31, 2022 and 2021, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the consolidated statements of financial position date.
 As part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 In addition to financial assets available to meet general expenditures over the next 12 months, the Organization anticipates collecting sufficient revenue to cover general expenditures not covered by donor-restricted sources.
 The Organization's financial assets available within one year of the consolidated statements of financial position for general expenditure are as follows: